dolphindb/Tutorials_EN/python_api.md

 Function `executeAs` saves query result as a DolphinDB table.
 The table name is specified by parameter *newTableName*.

 **Note**: A table variable must be created in Python to refer to the table object created by `executeAs`, otherwise the table will be released.
-See [Section 2.3 The life cycle of uploaded table](#23-the-life-cycle-of-uploaded-table)
+See [Section 2.3](#23-life-cycle-of-uploaded-tables)

 ```python